Frequently Asked Questions for British Columbia

 Are teenagers using drugs in BC?

-Drugs is definitely present with the students in British Columbia.
+Drugs are definitely present with the students in British Columbia.
 A survey was done with students between the age of 16 and 18 years old in BC, and the statistics that came out of it were pretty alarming.
 The most popular drugs are by far alcohol and marijuana.
 But surprisingly, it came up that almost a fifth (18% to be exact) that had abused prescription drugs at least once.
 These prescription drugs are usually OxyContin, Percocet, etc.

 It was also found that 7% of the students had used cocaine at least once.
 Amphetamines (which includes meth and crystal methamphetamine) were abused by 4%.
 Parties and raves are also a very big part of the drug scene with teenagers, 15% of the students said that they had taken ecstasy at least once.